ping8601/following-list/README.md

-# following-list
+# Following List

-Following List is a project done in ALPHACamp BootCamp.
-It allows the users to
+A simple web application for social media fantastic

+## Features
-1.	view all other users from "https://lighthouse-user-api.herokuapp.com/api/v1/users"
+- listing users from movie api
-2.	search other users with keywords
+- searching users by name
-3.	follow and unfollow other users
+- follow other users by clicking `follow` and add to following list
+- manage your following list

+### Searching
+type the name of the users in search bar
+### Favorite List
+In index page, press the `follow` button on the user card to follow the user and add into following list.
+You can checkout the following list in `following.html` press `unfollow` to unfollow other user